 These are valuation techniques for which all significant inputs are taken from observable market data.
 These include valuation models used to calculate the present value of expected future cash flows and may be employed when no active market exists and quoted prices are available for similar instruments in active markets.
-The Society's Level 2 portfolio comprises interest rate swaps for which traded prices are readily available and there are no other assumptions.
+The Society's Level 2 portfolio comprises interest rate swaps.
+The valuation of interest rate swaps is based on the net present value method.
+The expected interest cash flows are discounted using prevailing interst rate yield curves.
+The yield curves are based on generally observable market data derrived from quoted interest rates in similar time bandings which match the timings of the interest cashflows and maturities of the instruments.